Sir James Reid, 1st Baronet: Later life

-He became consulting physician to the King Edward VII Sanatorium at Midhurst.
+Reid became consulting physician to the King Edward VII Sanatorium at Midhurst.

-In 1914 Reid, although by then retired, received instructions from London to travel to Wick, northern Scotland to meet Prince Albert ('Bertie', 1895–1952), second son of George V and the future King George VI.
+In 1914 Reid, although by then retired, received instructions from London to travel to Wick, northern Scotland to meet Prince Albert ("Bertie", 1895–1952), second son of George V and the future King George VI.
 The prince had been taken ill with abdominal pain whilst serving as a midshipman on HMS Collingwood.
 Reid accompanied the prince as he was transferred to Aberdeen on the hospital ship Rohilla.
 On 9 September an appendectomy was performed on the prince by the Regius Professor of Surgery in Aberdeen Sir John Marnoch, who was surgeon to the Royal Household in Scotland.
 Reid was present at the operation along with Sir Alexander Ogston.
 The prince made a good recovery from the procedure, returning to serve on HMS Collingwood at the Battle of Jutland.

 Personal and family

-Reid married, in 1899, the Honourable Susan Baring (9 October 1870–8 February 1961), daughter of Edward Baring, 1st Baron Revelstoke.
+Reid married, in 1899, the Honourable Susan Baring (9 October 1870 – 8 February 1961), daughter of Edward Baring, 1st Baron Revelstoke.
 She had been maid of honour to Queen Victoria in 1898–1899.
-They had two daughters and two sons, including Sir Edward Reid.
+They had two daughters and two sons: